 Kids Love Greece: What are the reasons that families choose Crete as a holiday destination?

 Mr. Roniotis: Surely the combination of its natural beauty, the excellent climate and the local cuisine make the island a perfect choice, with or without children.
-Apart from these elements there are the large hotels with organized children’s programmes, water parks, playgrounds etc., and all this helps make life easier for parents.
-There is also a Natural History Museum, Botanical Gardens and Aquariums as well as agro tourism activities where children can learn about cheese-making, olive oil production, bee keeping, or perhaps ceramics, etc. There are also plenty of activities that both children and parents can participate in.
+Apart from these elements, there are large hotels with organized children’s programmes, water parks, playgrounds etc., and all this helps make life easier for parents.
+There is also a Natural History Museum, Botanical Gardens and Aquariums as well as agro-tourism activities where children can learn about cheese-making, olive oil production, beekeeping, or perhaps ceramics, etc. There are also plenty of activities that both children and parents can participate in.
 Horse riding lessons, diving, climbing, canoeing, windsurfing and sailing are to name but a few.
 The constant happy disposition of the Cretan people is also another excellent reason to choose Crete.
 Everywhere you go you notice genuine smiles and the relaxed mood of the locals because people enjoy life and the beauty of this sunny paradise.
 Life in the countryside is very simple and relaxed.
 You could even camp under the stars without any fear as there are no dangerous animals such as bears or wolves, and none of the snakes are poisonous.

 Kids Love Greece: What do you think are the key features that qualify a beach to be considered ‘child-friendly’?